barcia/swibe/README.md

   state: "closed",
   width: 300, // px
   time: 300, // ms
+  breakpoint: undefined, // px
   shadowOpacity: 0.5, // Between 0 and 1
   zIndex: 999
 });
 ```

+If you put a `breakpoint`, the menu only work below the screen width that you set.

 ### User Interface